Dinosaur size: Theropods

 Tyrannosaurus was for many decades the largest and best-known theropod to the general public.
 Since its discovery, however, a number of other giant carnivorous dinosaurs have been described, including Spinosaurus, Carcharodontosaurus, and Giganotosaurus.
 These large theropod dinosaurs are estimated to rival or even exceeded Tyrannosaurus rex in size, though more recent studies and reconstructions show that Tyrannosaurus, although shorter, was the bulkier animal overall.
 Specimens such as Sue and Scotty are both estimated to be the most massive theropods known to science.
 There is still no clear explanation for exactly why these animals grew so bulky and heavy compared to the land predators that came before and after them.

-The largest extant theropod is the common ostrich, up to 2.74 m tall and weighs between 63.5 and 145.15 kg.
+The largest extant theropod (avian dinosaur) is the common ostrich, up to 2.74 m tall and weighs between 63.5 and 145.15 kg.

-The smallest non-avialan theropod known from adult specimens may be Anchiornis huxleyi, at 110 g in weight and 34 cm in length, although later study discovered larger specimen reaching 62 cm.
+The smallest non-avialan theropod known from adult specimens may be Anchiornis huxleyi, at 110 g in weight and 34 cm in length, although later studies discovered a larger specimen reaching 62 cm.
 However, some studies suggest that Anchiornis was actually an avialan.
 The smallest dinosaur known from adult specimens which is definitely not an avialan is Parvicursor remotus, at 162 g and measuring 39 cm long.
 However, in 2022 its holotype was recognized as a juvenile individual.
-Among living dinosaurs, the bee hummingbird (Mellisuga helenae) is smallest at 1.9 g and 5.5 cm long.
+Among living avian dinosaurs, the bee hummingbird (Mellisuga helenae) is smallest at 1.9 g and 5.5 cm long.
+The smallest theropod overall (including avians) is the currently extant bee hummingbird at 6.12 cm long and 2.6g for females, and 5.51 cm long and 3.25g for the males.